What you will learn

 One strategy for intensive reading is critical reading, where you critically evaluate and analyse the author's argument as you read the text.
 Ahmad (2019, p.
 60) describes the process as follows:

 To be a critical reader means to read critically while as well as after reading (Blakesley & Hoogeveen, 2012) in order to synthesize, analyze, and evaluate what is read (Van Blerkom, 2012b).
 In contrast to literal and mechanic reading whose aim is to obtain knowledge (Ateş, 2013), critical reading is to develop an analytical (Van Blerkom, 2012a) neutral comprehension of the text (Mayfield, 2014).
 It involves: distinguishing fact, opinion, and belief; questioning the author’s intentions, argument, and word choice (Blakesley & Hoogeveen, 2012); and finding the conclusions based on the evidence the writer put forth (Abu Shihab, 2011).
 Therefore, it requires readers to comprehend not only the content of the text they are reading but also the context in which it was produced (Comber & Nixon, 2011).
 In brief, critical readers read beyond what was written to how and why it was written (Rog, 2012).

-Watch this video for 10 tips of how to read critically.
+Watch the following video for 10 tips to help you approach critical reading.